 A discussion of each term of the solar equation with application to the detection, localization, and classification of underwater vehicles.
 This course is intended primarily for the students in the Antisubmarine Warfare curriculum.
-PREREQUISITES: Precalculus mathematics.
-(May be taken through Continuing Education as the minicourse sequence PH 2474-76.)
+PRE-REQUISITES: Precalculus mathematics.
+(May be taken through Continuing Education as minicourses PH 2474-76.)